 MOUNT WASHINGTON TODAY

 I spotted a neon sign that said “Ray’s Market” and thought that this would be Shimbles’s and my chance to grab a bite to eat.
-When we walked in the door it was immediately apparently that Ray’s Market is no longer — and a woman in a cubicle chimed on cue, “There’s no Ray’s Market.”
+When we walked in the door it was immediately apparent that Ray’s Market is no longer — and a woman in a cubicle chimed on cue, “There’s no Ray’s Market.”

-I also know of neither any films or TV series filmed there, nor any actors or directors who were born there… nor any bands that formed there.
+I also know of neither any films or television series filmed there, nor any actors or directors who were born there… nor any bands that formed there.
 Dear readers, if you do, please let me know and I’ll add links to this blog entry!

 SIGHTSEEING IN MOUNT WASHINGTON

 Most of the sights to check out in Mount Washington are the great views it affords, the flora and fauna in the parks, and the homes.

 Fung + Blatt are an architectural firm founded in 1990 by Alice Fung and Michael Blatt with a focus on sustainable living and building practices.
 Mount Washington is home to several of their strikingly-designed homes.
 We stopped by their own private residence and the Schmalix Residence but there are also Fung + Blatts at 705 N Rome and 4223 Sea View Lane.